 Together, the limits, plans, milestones, and consequences make up the Chesapeake Clean Water Blueprint.

-If fully implemented, the Chesapeake Clean Water Blueprint will ensure pollution reduction and result in the "fishable, swimmable" waters promised by the Clean Water Act of 1972.
+If fully implemented, the Chesapeake Clean Water Blueprint will ensure pollution reductions in the Chesapeake Bay by 2025 that will lead to the "fishable, swimmable" waters promised by the Clean Water Act of 1972.
 The Blueprint does three things:

 - ensures everyone shares in the responsibility for cleaning up our waterways;

 - sets two-year, incremental pollution-reduction goals—known as milestones—to keep progress on track; and

 - imposes consequences for failure, ensuring states and localities will meet their responsibilities.

 Clean water is critical to the health, outdoor heritage, and quality of life of communities throughout the watershed.
 The steps needed to clean up not only the Bay—but also local rivers and streams—will support local businesses, create jobs, and provide additional environmental benefits.
 A peer-reviewed economic report estimated the economic value of implementing the practices that will result in a restored Chesapeake Bay will produce natural benefits of more than $22 billion annually.

 What makes the Blueprint better than previous efforts?
 It has teeth.
 For the first time, the states have each committed to two-year incremental milestones of pollution reduction.
 EPA has committed to implementing consequences for failure.
 If the Blueprint is fully implemented, the Bay should come off the impaired waters list.